About us

 In September 2024, Lake Christian Ministries opened Building 2 adjacent to the existing one.
 This new facility houses a clothing area, furniture warehouse, and a Wish You Well Learning Center, ensuring Lake Christian Ministries continues to meet the growing needs of the community with compassion and dedication.

-Two mobile food pantries provided food monthly to some 60 families in the Penhook area.
-A partnership with Bedford Ride and Franklin County Community Healthcare workers provided the delivery of monthly food supplies from LCM to 35 neighbors who are shut-in at home due to health, age and/or disability.
+Partnerships with SML Gives, Inc. and Franklin County Community Health workers to deliver monthly food supplies from LCM to 35 neighbors who are shut-in at home due to health, age, and/or disability.

-Crisis financial aid was provided to support 1,690 individuals in 544 families.
-A total of $212,823 was paid directly to service providers for housing, utilities, medical, dental & prescription drug expenses, and other types of crisis assistance.
+Crisis financial aid was provided to support 1,426 individuals in 488 families.
+A total of $200,000 was paid directly to service providers for housing, utilities, medical, dental and prescription drug expenses, and other types of crisis assistance.

-Individual relationship-based support for 323 neighbors through the New Tomorrows program.
+Individual relationship-based support for 342 neighbors through the New Tomorrow’s Program.
 LCM staff and volunteers work together with neighbors one-on-one to make the best use of available services within LCM and in the community; engage in educational support; make community connections; and work toward job readiness.
+Participation in the New Tomorrow’s Program has increased by 32% over the last two years.

-Since its beginning in 2015, the Getting Ahead in a Just Getting by World class series has benefitted over 135 individuals, helping them move to a more secure future.
+Getting Ahead in a Just Getting by World classes have benefited over 145 individuals over the past ten years, helping them move from crisis to a more secure future.

 Holiday food baskets for Thanksgiving, Christmas and Easter to more than 3,200 individuals.

-Warm clothing and gifts to 778 children in vulnerable families, through “A Child’s Christmas” – a 13% increase over 2023.
+Warm clothing and gifts to 808 children in vulnerable families, through “A Child’s Christmas.”

-33,100 volunteer hours were provided by 275 volunteers to administer LCM’s programs and services.
+280 volunteers provided 34,200 volunteer hours to administer LCM’s programs and services.

 Board of Directors